 Bottom Line

 Learning how to send a press release the right way is a win-win situation.
-You get the exposure you need for your story—and your business—and journalists get relevant stories to write for their audience.
-The good news is it’s a simple process: after writing and formatting your press release, build your media contact list, write your email pitch, and send your press release.
-After sending, track its performance and share your published story with your network.
+You get the exposure you need for your story and your business, and journalists get relevant stories to write for their audience.
+The good news is it’s a simple process: format your press release correctly, build a contact list (or choose a distribution service), craft your email pitch, and send your press release.
+After sending, track its progress and share your published story with your network.